icasimpan/quicktasks-wordpress/content/post/wordpress-url-change-migration-to-another-domain.md

 define('WP_SITEURL','http://NEW_DOMAIN.com/');
 ```

-You can test from 'curl' it it works:
+You can test it in `curl` and see if it works:
 ```
 curl -IL http://NEW_DOMAIN.com
 ```

-Via wp-cli, following can be done:
+URL change can be done via `wp-cli`.
+Do the following:
 ```
 wp search-replace 'OLD_DOMAIN.com' 'NEW_DOMAIN.com' --dry-run
 ```

-Note that the above is a dry-run or practice only.
-If it says 'x replacements' where x is not 0 like below:
+Note that the above is a `dry-run` or practice only.
+If x in not zero in the bottom statement of 'x replacements':
 ```
 ~$ wp search-replace 'http://OLD_DOMAIN.com' 'http://NEW_DOMAIN.com' --dry-run
 +------------------+-----------------------+--------------+------+